macloo/python-beginners/README.md

 In the course, we spend about four weeks on scraping and another four weeks on Flask.

+Here is [the week-by-week schedule for the course](https://webappsplus.wordpress.com/sked/).
+Python starts in week 5 there.

 ## Week 01

 Students read chapters 1 and 2 in Sweigart.
 Some scripts in the **week01** folder are based on Sweigart’s &mdash; naturally, he has more examples than only these.
 See the README in the [week01](week01) folder for more information.